-Diskit / Panamik – Khalsar – Agham – Tangyar – Wari La – Tathok – Sakti – Chang La – Durbuk – Tangste – Lukung – Spangmik
+Nubra Valley – Khalsar – Agham – Tangyar – Wari La – Tathok – Sakti – Chang La – Durbuk – Tangste – Lukung – Spangmik

 Due to the long journey, an early start from Nubra valley is highly recommended.
-Leave by first light of the day so that you can reach Pangong well in time.
+Leave by the first light of the day so that you can reach Pangong well in time.
 Depending on where you stayed in Nubra valley, you will have to backtrack all the way to Khalsar.

-Last but not the least is that from Leh to Nubra, then to Pangong and back to Leh will means several hundred kilometers of traveling; without any other fuel stations except for the one in Leh.
+Last but not least is that from Leh to Nubra, then to Pangong and back to Leh will means several hundred kilometers of traveling, without any other fuel stations except for the one in Leh.
 So you need to ensure that you are making proper arrangements to carry spare fuel.

-Also read: Nubra Valley to Pangong via Wari La
+Nubra Valley to Pangong Lake by Bus

 Tso Moriri to Pangong Tso

-In most cases, the route is actually done the other way around, meaning that people will first reach Pangong Tso and then travel to Tso Moriri directly.
-A few people however I know to have done it from Tso Moriri side as well; that is to reach Tso Moriri from Leh and then continue towards Tso Moriri via Chushul.
-Route of the journey will be as mentioned below.
+In most cases, the route is actually done the other way around.
+People will first reach Pangong Tso and then travel to Tso Moriri directly.
+A few people however I knew to have done it from the Tso Moriri side as well.
+You will first reach Tso Moriri from Leh and then continue towards Pangong Lake via Chushul.

 Karzok (Tso Moriri) – Sumdo – Mahe – Nyoma – Loma – Tsaga Village – Tsaga La – Chushul – Merak – Man – Spangmik

-Total distance of this route will be close to around 250 kilometers.
+The total distance of this route will be close to around 250 kilometers.
 Due to bad roads, even this journey can take well over 12-14 hours.
-I have explained this entire route in detail at the link below.
+I have explained this entire route in detail at Pangong to Tso Moriri Travel Guide.

-Pangong Tso Road Conditions
+Leh to Pangong Lake Road Conditions